trtb/rtb_argparse/README.md

 ## Introduction

-`rtb_argparse` is a solution to enable argparse to read your arguments from any file format (json, txt ...).
+`rtb_argparse` is a solution enabling argparse to use `fromfile_prefix_chars` on any file format (json, txt ...).
 The only constraint is to define the parser for your file and give it to `ArgparseConfig`, which extends Argparse.

+The library consists of 3 modules:
+- [Config Module](#config-module): `ArgparseConfig` and already defined parsers for json and txt formats
+- [Formatters Module](#formatters-module): New formatters for argparse
+- [Checkers Module](#checkers-module): Functions to evaluate the input of an argument threw `type` parameter

+## Simple example

-To illustrate this, here's an example using the `ParserJson().parser` provided by the library.
+To illustrate how `ArgparseConfig` works, here's an example using the `ParserJson().parser` provided by the library.
 We start by declaring our parser as we're used to with argparse, but including our json parser (`file_parser=ParserJson().parser`):

 ```python
 from rtb_argparse.config import ArgparseConfig, ParserJson